jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 sessions.
 Importantly, the Agent's operation does not introduce new pathways for the lateral movement of malware by requiring the relaxation of any platform security mechanisms.
-Other modes of operation of the EVA, such as high performance and fully deterministic reporting of per-session key material, as well as distributed bounded-lifetime key generation, are not used in this demonstration.
-Additional components of the Encryption Visibility Architecture\ :sup:`TM` family designed to address scalability and integration challenges within larger deployments are likewise not used.
+Other modes of operation of the EVA, such as high-performance and fully deterministic reporting of per-session key material, as well as distributed bounded-lifetime key generation, are not used in this demonstration.
+Additional components of the Encryption Visibility Architecture\ :sup:`TM` family, designed to address scalability and integration challenges within larger deployments, are likewise not used.

 Thales Trusted Cyber Technologies